 More than likely, those viewing the case study can relate to the same pain points.
 By creating an emotional response and connection to the story, readers may see you as the solution, the hero of the story.
 They’ll then be more likely to engage further.

-The aim of white papers is to educate.
+The aim of white papers is to educate readers through a longer form piece of content.
 They are completely informational and all information is backed up by data and stats.
-This makes them a prime content offer for gating.
-Gating refers to requiring, at the very least, a name and email address to view a piece of content.
+This makes white papers a prime gated content offer opportunity.
+Gating refers to requiring at least a name and email address to view a piece of content.

 It’s especially wise to gate white papers if you’ve done your own research or made a new discovery.
 It’s also wise if you’ve included the research of thought leaders in your industry.
 All the above are valuable insights that your audience would be hard-pressed or even unable to find elsewhere.
 A name, email address and possibly some other information is a fair trade for this content.